Aerobraking/sonipen/readme.md

 It currently supports Edge and Chrome with a surface pen.

-For Chrome, the website needs to run on a http server (can be a local one) Otherwise the getImageData() from the canvas throughs an secutiry exception.
+For Chrome, the website needs to run on a http server (can be a local one), otherwise the getImageData() from a canvas throws a security exception.

 ## How to Start the project

-1. Start a nodejs server for the nodejs/index.js file.
+1. Start a node.js server for the nodejs/index.js file.
 This listens to an websocket port (8080 by default) on your local machine and relays the messages (that are send from the website in the "web" folder) forwad to an udp adress (where the supercollider project listens to).
+You can change the adresses/ports in the index.js file.

 2. Start a supercollider server and start the SynthDef in the supercollider/sonipen_supercollider.scd file